The Cosmetic Plastic Surgery Tax

 • Procedures such as breast reduction that have been cited in the literature for improving self esteem and quality of life would be taxed as well.
 The procedure relieves chronic pain and changes lives for the better.
 This is the best of what medicine has to offer.

 • Procedures not performed by plastic surgeons, such as Lasik surgery to improve vision, would also be taxed.
-It is likely that all procedures where payment is denied would be subject to taxation.
+It is likely that all procedures where payment is denied by insurance would be subject to taxation.

 • Your doctor as tax collector: This provision places physicians in the role of tax collector and holds physicians liable should an individual fail or refuse to pay the tax.
 Is that the relationship you want with your medical provider?
 It is not the relationship I want with my patients.